Durable building materials for commercial construction

 Construction foam for building

 Unique and having a high strength-to-weight ratio is bamboo.
-Its strong tensile strength and compressive strength are comparable to those of concrete, brick, and wood.
-Bridges, scaffolding, and residential buildings are where it is most commonly used.
+Furthermore, Its strong tensile strength and compressive strength are comparable to those of concrete, brick, and wood.
+This is a tough alternative that one should adhere to.

 Glass